phmullins/awesome-macos/readme.md

 * [LaunchRocket](https://github.com/jimbojsb/launchrocket) - PrefPane to manage all your Homebrew-installed services.
 * [LiteIcon](http://www.freemacsoft.net/liteicon/) - LiteIcon is a simple app which allows you to change your system icons.
 * [Magnet](http://magnet.crowdcafe.com) - Window manager for MacOS.
-* [TotalSpaces2](http://totalspaces.binaryage.com/) - The ultimate grid spaces manager for your Mac.
 * [Zazu](http://zazuapp.org) - A fully extensible and open source launcher for hackers, creators and dabblers.

 ## Task Management